Reviewing the Span and Revere Trades

 The non-waiver trade deadline is closing in quickly and it is still tough to know what the Twins will do in the coming hours.
 Is Justin Morneau's Twins career over?
 Will Glen Perkins still be the guy at the back end of the bullpen?
 Can the Twins afford to part with Kevin Correia or Mike Pelfrey?
 There could be a lot of deals in the next couple days or there could be nothing but the sounds of crickets.

-For those that don't remember, here's a timeline of the events that led to both players being traded.
+For those that don't remember, here's a timeline of the events that lead to both players being traded.
 The Nationals had been trying to work out a deal to acquire Span for multiple seasons.
-His concussion issues in 2011 may have held up a deal.
+His concussion issues in 2011 might have held up a deal.
 On November 29th, the time was right and he was sent to Washington for former first round pick Alex Meyer.
 A hard throwing right-handed pitcher, Meyer looked to have the potential of a future top of the rotation starter.

 Denard Span, CF - Washington Nationals